et1613/chitchatproject/README.md

 User Management: Secure registration and login with email and password, managed via Firebase Authentication.

-Message History: Messages are stored in the MySQL database, allowing users to view past conversations.
+Message History: Messages are stored in Firebase Firestore, allowing users to view past conversations in real time.

 Group and Direct Messaging: Users can send direct messages or create groups for multiple participants.